 Alternatively, keep your plants in a pot or container even in the garden, so they can be moved when the winter chill sets in.
-If growing indoors, fertilize your Elephant ear plant only in the summertime.
+If growing indoors, fertilise your Elephant ear plant only in the summertime.

 Indoors, Elephant's ear plants are also very unlikely to flower.
 When growing outdoors, you'll want to ensure you keep your Elephant's ear well-watered and the soil well mulched.

 Mulching will help to keep the soil nutrient-rich and deter pesky weeds from invading.

 Diseases, Pests & Problems

 In water-logged soil, these plants can become too prone to leaf spot and root rot.
 Always take care to ensure the soil is draining adequately.
 If not, replanting should be able to curb the issue.

 Common garden pests like aphids, mealybugs and spider mites may also become an issue if left unmonitored.
 Treat with a natural, insecticidal soap or vinegar solution.

 Why Are My Elephant's Ear Plant Leaves Drooping?